Support with managing your money

 • they can’t communicate their decision in any way.

 • You can give them a regular amount of money they can use to pay bills and buy things by making a Standing Order with your bank or building society.
+Get more advice on this from the Money Helper website.

 • You can let them take money from your bank or building society account by setting up a Direct Debit.
+Get more advice on this from the Direct Debit website.

 • You can set up a Joint Account for you and your relative or friend.
 Your bank or building society can give you two cards and personal identification numbers (often called a PIN) to make it easy to access the money in your account.

 • Your bank or building society may allow you to let someone take money from your account in an emergency.
 This is called a Letter of Authority.
+Ask your bank or building society if they allow this.

-If you want a relative or friend to help you claim any benefits you can tell the Department for Work and Pensions the person is helping you (often called your representative).
-If you want them to claim and manage your benefits for you they must be your Appointee (details below).
+If you want a relative or friend to help you claim any benefits you can tell the Department for Work and Pensions the person is helping you (they often call this person your representative).
+Get more advice on this from the Department for Work and Pensions.

 If you want them to make decisions for you now or later, they must have your Power of Attorney (details below).
 To do this you must be able to make decisions now.